 How to make files and folders available offline in the Dropbox desktop app

-- Click the Dropbox icon in your taskbar (Windows) or menu bar (macOS).
+- Click ☑ (Dropbox) in your taskbar (Windows) or menu bar (macOS).

-- Click your avatar (profile picture or initials) in the top-right corner.
+- Click your avatar (profile picture or initials) in the bottom-left corner.

 - Click Preferences.